 Only childbirth can resolve the mother’s symptoms of preeclampsia.
-In rare cases, can symptoms continue after birth and usually last up to 12 weeks after delivery.
+However, in rare cases, can symptoms continue after birth and usually last up to 12 weeks after delivery.
 Some symptoms may be even severe and require further hospital treatment.
 But in most cases is everything back to normal soon after delivery.

 Delivering the baby is the most effective treatment for preeclampsia.

 The same applies to the baby.
 If pregnancy is far enough for the baby to mature and develop properly, she most likely won’t have any problems caused by preeclampsia as well.